|Winter Tips for the Home

 If it hasn’t frozen yet, or you’re experiencing a brief second spring it never hurts to get those gutters nice and open to handle the extra flow of water from snow melting and packing in.
 Consider adding a short extension to your downspouts also in order to keep ice damns from building up around the house.

 With the holidays getting into full swing it’s a good time to make sure you’re stocked up on the essentials.
 Not just TP!
 Make sure you’re cupboards are well supplied with lots of soups and coffee.
 Keep plenty of snow-melt in the garage for keeping the walks clear and take a look at your snow shovel or blower in case they need to be replaced or serviced — once the big snow flies it can be next to impossible to find a good shovel.

 Check your windows – you can use a lit candle to see if the flame moves – and make sure there are no drafts.
 If you have older windows consider replacing them with newer better insulated ones.
 Large windows, sliding, or french style doors can also cause a lot of heat loss so consider insulating them with even a layer of plastic or store-bought insulation.

-Filed under: homeowner tips, real estate news Tagged: home seller help, how to sell your home, staging your home
+Filed under: homeowner tips, real estate blog Tagged: homeowner help, real estate marketing, winter tips for your home